ARamosCaio/Stores-API/README.md

 ```shell
 http://127.0.0.1:5000/swagger-ui
 ```
-After this process, the request can be made in the swagger interface.
+After this process, the requests can be made in the swagger interface.

 ## What I've Learned